Stephen-J-Whitaker/memory-game/README.md

   - [Corel Draw](https://www.coreldraw.com/en/) : Used for developing the mockups for the website and SVG game pad interface

-  - IOS : Used to create screen grabbed movies for user story demonstrations
+  - Apple IOS : Used to create screen grabbed movies for user story demonstrations

   - [Adobe Express]( https://www.adobe.com/express/feature/video/convert/video-to-gif): Used to create user story demonstration gifs from mov files